NBISweden/pipelines-nextflow/README.md

 #### Nextflow on Uppmax

-Nextflow is available under the module system on Uppmax, but is outdated.
+Nextflow is available under the module system on Uppmax, but could be outdated.

 Nextflow scripts can be run in the following way.